 Alpha Hydroxy Acids (AHAs) are ingredients best known for their exfoliating benefits in the skin.
 Glycolic Acid is one of the most effective AHAs because it’s molecular size is the smallest, meaning it penetrates the skin the deepest.
 Naturally derived from sugar cane, Glycolic Acid is one of nature’s most powerful multi-taskers.
-Touted for its benefits for skin types concerned with aging, discoloration or acne, the results of using Glycolic Acid can be seen far and wide.
+Touted for its benefits for skin types concerned with aging, discoloration or breakouts, the results of using Glycolic Acid can be seen far and wide.
 Check out our 5 reasons why you should be incorporating Glycolic Acid into your routine today!

 1.)
 Powerful Exfoliator

 Glycolic Acid is an effective exfoliating ingredient that dissolves the sebaceous glue that can bind dead skin cells together.
 While it’s not possible to physically shrink the size of the pores, it is possible to make them appear smaller.
 Glycolic Acid helps to minimize their appearance by reducing excess oil that collects within the pore wall, while also refining the surface of the skin.
 Working to clear away excess oil and debris, Glycolic Acid also helps to prevent clogged pores, breakouts, and blackheads.